MicrosoftDocs/well-architected/well-architected/ai/testing.md

 ## Model decay

-An issue that is common for all models is some degree of degradation over time.
+A common problem for all models is some degree of degradation over time.
 Changes that are internal and external to the workload eventually cause a degradation in the quality of the model and its outputs.
 Model decay occurs in two ways:

 - **Data drift:** Data drift occurs when the input data changes.
 New data input makes the trained model out of date.
 For example, you might have a model that predicts voting patterns of a certain geographical area, like a district.
 If the district is redrawn and the demographics of the population of that district change, your model needs to be updated to account for the changes.

-- **Concept drift:** Concept drift occurs when conditions external to the workload and model change in such a way that the model outputs no longer match reality.
+- **Concept drift:** Concept drift occurs when conditions that are external to the workload and model change in such a way that the model outputs no longer match reality.
 For example, you might have a sales forecast model for a technology product.
-If a competitor unexpectedly introduces a more advanced competing product that draws significant attention in the public, you need to update your model based on how consumer trends change.
+If a competitor unexpectedly introduces a more advanced competing product that draws significant attention from the public, you need to update your model based on how consumer trends change.

 When possible, use automated testing to detect and evaluate model decay over your model's life cycle.
 If your model predicts discrete values, you can create tests to evaluate predictions against those values over time and measure the deviation between expected and actual results.
-Compliment this testing with monitoring to detect drift over time by comparing summary statistics and distance metrics.
+Complement this testing with monitoring to detect drift over time by comparing summary statistics and distance metrics.

-Another common approach to identifying model decay is user feedback.
+Another common approach to identify model decay is user feedback.
 An example of user feedback is a thumbs up or thumbs down response mechanism.
-Tracking the positive versus negative feedback over time and creating an alert when a negative feedback threshold is met can be a good sign to investigate the quality of the model.
+Tracking the positive versus negative feedback over time and creating an alert when you meet a negative feedback threshold can help you know when to investigate the quality of the model.

 Regardless of the signals that you use to identify model decay, the operations team that's alerted about potential decay needs to engage a data scientist to research the signal and determine whether decay is happening and the root cause.

 ### Tools

-- **[Azure Machine Learning Data Collector](/azure/machine-learning/concept-data-collection)**.
-Data Collector provides real-time logging of input and output data from models that are deployed to managed online endpoints or Kubernetes online endpoints.
+- **[Azure Machine Learning data collector](/azure/machine-learning/concept-data-collection):** Use data collector to get real-time logging of input and output data from models that are deployed to managed online endpoints or Kubernetes online endpoints.
 Machine Learning stores the logged inference data in Azure blob storage.
 You can then use this data for model monitoring, debugging, or auditing, which provides observability into the performance of your deployed models.
-If you deploy a model outside of Machine Learning or to a Machine Learning batch endpoint, you can't take advantage of the Data Collector and have need to operationalize another data collection process.
+If you deploy a model outside of Machine Learning or to a Machine Learning batch endpoint, you can't take advantage of data collector and have need to operationalize another data collection process.

 - **Machine Learning model monitoring:** To implement monitoring, Machine Learning acquires monitoring signals by performing statistical computations on streamed production inference data and reference data.
 The reference data can be historical training data, validation data, or ground truth data.
 On the other hand, the production inference data refers to the model's input and output data collected in production.

-  - Refer to the [model monitoring article](/azure/machine-learning/concept-model-monitoring) to learn about the monitoring capabilities of Machine Learning and the [metrics](/azure/machine-learning/concept-model-monitoring#monitoring-signals-and-metrics) that it captures and analyzes.
+  - See [Machine Learning model monitoring](/azure/machine-learning/concept-model-monitoring) to learn about the monitoring capabilities of Machine Learning and the [metrics](/azure/machine-learning/concept-model-monitoring#monitoring-signals-and-metrics) that it captures and analyzes.

-  - Refer to the [best practices](/azure/machine-learning/concept-model-monitoring#recommended-best-practices-for-model-monitoring) for further recommendations for monitoring.
+  - See the [best practices](/azure/machine-learning/concept-model-monitoring#best-practices-for-model-monitoring) for more recommendations for monitoring.